 Mr. Lutz also represents small and large corporations involved in commercial and business disputes, and has taken a lead role in litigation involving the following claims: breach of contract, unfair business and/or trade practices, defamation, fraudulent transfers or conveyances, covenants not to compete or solicit, breach of fiduciary duty, partnership dissolution, landlord/tenant disputes, trademark and copyright infringement, and tortious interference with business and/or contractual relations.

-For his many accomplishments, Mr. Lutz has repeatedly been named a Georgia Super Lawyer® “Rising Star” representing the top 2.5% of all Georgia attorneys under the age of 40.
-He has also achieved a preeminent “AV” rating in ethics and legal competency from his peers and Martindale-Hubbell®, as well as a “Superb” rating from Avvo.com, an independent rating company.
+For his many accomplishments, Mr. Lutz has repeatedly been named a Georgia Super Lawyer® “Rising Star” (under age 40), Georgia Super Lawyer® (over age 40), and recognized by Atlanta Magazine as one of the top lawyers in Georgia in the field of construction law.
+He has also achieved a preeminent “AV” rating in ethics and legal competency from Martindale-Hubbell® by his peers and the judiciary, as well as a “Superb” rating from Avvo.com, an independent rating company.

 Selected Presentations & Publications